aghotb/call-of-prodops/README.md

-Borrowed Code by Jonathan Harijanto 2018
+Borrowed Code by J 2018